school-brainhack/school-brainhack.github.io/content/en/project/calcium-behaviour-decoding/index.md

 type: "project" # DON'T TOUCH THIS ! :)
 date: "2020-06-13" # Date you first upload your project.
 # Title of your project (we like creative title)
-title: "#Exploring machine learning tools for modelling calcium imaging data to behavioural events"
+title: "Exploring machine learning tools for modelling calcium imaging data to behavioural events"

 # List the names of the collaborators within the [ ].
 If alone, simple put your name within []
 names: [Zeeshan Haqqee]